 The shipyard also laid the foundation for Ocean Odyssey which is expected to enter charter service for Vantage Travel next year.

 The Infinity class vessels are developed by SunStone for charter clients.
-They are 104 metres long, 18 metres wide and can be configured for between 130-200 passengers.
-The ships correspond to Ice Class IA and Polar Code 6.
+They are 104 m long, 18 m wide and can accommodate between 130-200 passengers.
+The vessels' hulls are Ice Classed (IA/PC6).

 The first Infinity class cruise ship, Greg Mortimer, which was delivered in 2019, is a long-term charter with Aurora Expeditions.